 Even as a child I noticed certain cultural groups being treated unfairly, which broke my heart and continues to do so (and led to my writing Breaking Free from Bias: Preventing Costly Complaints, Conflict & Talent Loss).
 With our increasingly connected world, we hear explosive examples of bias in the media.
 You may be surprised, even working and living interculturally, how much you still have to learn.
 “For me, having grown up very multiculturally, I did not think anyone could improve on my awareness of any unconscious bias . . . until I heard Marilyn’s message.
 Marilyn shared from her heart and her deep knowledge on this topic.”
 Chana Klein, International Coach Federation Community of Practice Leader.

 For example, in coaching leaders, I frequently hear complaints about individuals talking too much or not enough in meetings.
 This can lead to or stem from biases against certain groups, like women, millennials, Westerners, etc. Westerners may see people not speaking up enough and label them as non-contributors, passing them up for key assignments and promotions.
 While Westerners may be viewed as rude and offensive for speaking up too much or out of turn by people in the East.

-Bias is one aspect of CQ, Cultural Intelligence, the recognizing and understanding of the beliefs, values, attitudes, rank and behaviors of people with distinct cultural identities; and the resulting application of that awareness toward functioning effectively in cultural situations, is critical for breaking free from bias.
+CQ, Cultural Intelligence, the recognizing and understanding of the beliefs, values, attitudes, rank and behaviors of people with distinct cultural identities; and the resulting application of that awareness toward functioning effectively in cultural situations, is critical for breaking free from bias.
 Why should you care about CQ?

 “CQ is a critical capability for navigating today’s increasingly global and diverse business environment.
 It’s so important that we made it one of our core behaviors at PwC.” —Robert Mortiz, Chair PWC, United States, with “Ninety percent of leading executives from 68 countries identify intercultural skills as among the most important capabilities required to remain competitive,” Ang, S., Van Dyne, L., & Rockstuhl, T. (2014).
 Cultural intelligence: Origins, conceptualization, evolution, and methodological diversity.
 In M. Gelfand, C. Y. Chiu & Y. Y. Hong (Eds.), Advances in culture and psychology: Volume 5.
 New York: Oxford University Press.